LisaJacklin/CS301_Project/README.md

 ## Important Milestones
 11/7/2022 : building subcircuits (adder, Fig1B, Fig1C) in C++ for later conversion and contemplation in ASM; Adder subcircuit not currently working correctly.
+11/12/2022 : all subcircuits created and compiling correctly.
+Multiplier with vector input added.
+11/13/2022 : multiplier code edited and adjusted.
+Almost ready for testing

 ## Final Result